Drowze/quake_parser/README.md

 ## How it works?
 As soon as the parser finds a line with "InitGame: ", it creates a new Game object.
-The following step is to search for lines with "killed", as long as there's still game left
+The following step is to search for lines with "killed", as long as there's still game left (indicated by "-----"" string)
 The lines with "killed" are parsed individually to find the killer, the killed and the method.
-These informations are sent and managed to game.rb, which also checks if the killer is or not the <world> itself.
+These informations are sent and managed to game.rb, which also checks if the killer is or not the world itself.

 ## Practical example: